 It is generally conceded that the South African Jan Smuts coined the term ‘holism’ in 1926.

-The holistic view acknowledges objective scientific explanations of physiology and accepts that that people have inner experiences that are subjective, mystical, spiritual or religious, which affects their well being and health beliefs.
+The holistic view of course includes the objective scientific explanations of physiology and accepts that that people have inner experiences that are subjective, mystical, spiritual or religious, which affects their well being and their beliefs.

 What Patients say